 2.3.2 Proposals to postpone

-Proposal 7 of [13] is an optimisation which is not essential for the feature to work therefore we propose not to discuss further in this meeting.

-Proposal S3-2: If timer T330 is running, the UE should not perform relaxed RRM measurement.
-Instead, existing measurement rules in Rel-15 are applied

 Proposal 3 of [12] is an optimisation which is not essential for the feature to work therefore we propose not to discuss further in this meeting.

 Proposal S3-3: Introduce an indication that UE has performed measurement relaxation, upon access to the network.